-It is a French Provencal almond cake called le colombier (dove) that is traditionally made for the feast of Pentecost (la Pentecôte) in southern France.
+This Pentecost-themed dessert is a French Provencal almond cake called le colombier (dove) that is traditionally made for the feast of Pentecost (la Pentecôte) in southern France.
 There appear to be many variations of this French pastry, so my son and I did some experimenting in the kitchen and baked one to our liking.
 So I guess you could say that it is a le colombier-inspired dessert.

 It is always exciting to try a new recipe in the kitchen.
 And it’s even better when the food is seasonally, thematically or religiously appropriate to the time it is served.
-So while I have a special reason to bake this dessert for my son’s confirmation this year, I encourage you to give it a try also.
-After all, the feast of Pentecost is also a birthday, which is best celebrated with a delicious cake!

 Gâteau colombier de Pentecôte